asar1245/Sebastian-AyalaRuano/content/project/Kolekti/index.md

   <img src="/img/kolekti.png" width="600" title="AMP">
 </p>

+**Figure 1.-** Logo of the Kolekti project.
+Retrieved from https://kolekti-304615.web.app/.

 ## The hackaton

 The Innovation challenge *For more data on labor informality* hackaton searched for a **technological solution to collect labor informality data in Ecuador**.
 In the first stage of this challenge, there were 39 proposals from 80 interdisciplinary teams.